sneakytreesnake/StealthOrbiter/README.md

 # StealthOrbiter
 This mod aims to mount the orbiter V2.0 extruder to the stealthburner assembly.
 In addition, it incorporates the Orbiter filament sensor to enable support for the ERCF.

-In addition, it also includes a canbus toolhead mount (EBB36 or SHT-36 board).
+In addition, it also includes a canbus toolhead mount (BTT EBB36 board for now).
 If you would instead prefer to use a cable chain, spacelab_2021 has developed a cable chain mount that attaches to the back of the orbiter motor here: https://www.teamfdm.com/files/file/485-orbiter-2-clockwork-beta/

 # Gallery
 <img width="751" alt="Screen Shot 2022-06-23 at 6 24 17 PM" src="https://user-images.githubusercontent.com/12782053/175235852-639f6085-0307-48b9-b661-db9fc88dab96.png">